MM-SEAL: A Large-scale Video Dataset of Multi-person Multi-grained Spatio-temporally Action Localization: The MM-SEAL Dataset

 \subsubsection{Temporal and Semantic Annotation.}

-We provide the start time, end time and semantic labels of action instances rather than clip-like annotations where actions are annotated during each 2-second clip.
+We provide the start time, end time and semantic labels of action instances.
 We unify the annotations of repeated actions and actions.
 For actions that repeat key-moment over a period of time, we define the beginning and ending moment, such as {``cut''}, starting from one second before holding the knife and ending with one second after stopping cutting.

 For complex activity localization, we refer to the boundary annotations in ActivityNet-1.3\cite{caba2015activitynet} and HACS\cite{zhao2019hacs}, and adjust the boundaries of actions for each person.
 Complex activity semantic annotations adopt the taxonomy of 200 action classes, which are taken from ActivityNet-1.3.
 For atomic action localization, we annotate atomic action instances within complex activity duration.
-We propose an action vocabulary for atomic actions, which is described in Chapter \ref{Data Collection}.
+We propose an action vocabulary for atomic actions, which is described in Data Collection Chapter.